 How do you know if you have a visual processing difficulty?

-I’ve been a dyslexia assessor for over 10 yrs and have always been aware of visual processing difficulties.
+I’ve been a dyslexia tutor for over 10 yrs and have always been aware of visual processing difficulties.
 As time has gone on I started to notice more things about myself.
 I always new I was terrible at ball games, my hand eye coordination was appalling, always the last to be chosen for the team, in sports at school.
-Yet I did ok a gymnastics.
+Yet I did ok at gymnastics.

 I was never in the ‘top set’ in maths during school but I did ok, I was fine at adding up in my head, was great at money management but I knew I couldn’t always remember the formulas for more complex maths.
 At the local quiz I never bother to attempt the maths questions.